nekooei/git-update/README.md

 4. Merge the squashed commit into the original branch.
 5. Delete the temporary branch.
 6. Remove the original commits from history by rebasing.

-**Important**: The script rewrites history, so use it with caution, especially when working on shared repositories.

 ---